pantheon-systems/documentation/source/content/disaster-recovery.md

 If you rely on the Redis cache for locks (mutexes) or storing other long-term data, you must move them out of Redis and into the database to avoid any issues when the Redis cache is dropped during failover.

-## Solr and Disaster Recovery
+## Solr Search and Disaster Recovery

 ### Considerations for Sites Requiring Highly Available Solr Service

-While Solr can be enabled on a site with Disaster Recovery, Pantheon's Solr service is not highly available, nor does it include failover for Solr.
+While [Solr](/solr) can be enabled on a site with Disaster Recovery, Pantheon's Solr service is not highly available, nor does it include failover for Solr.
 The RTO and RPO do not apply to Pantheon's Solr Service.

 If your site requires Solr, do not use Pantheon's Solr service.
 If you require a highly available Solr service, please consider an [alternative Solr service](/solr#alternatives-to-pantheons-solr-service).